Bruiser (bull): 2017 PRCA National Finals Rodeo

 Although the Bucking Bull of the Year is voted on, decided, and announced in October, the bulls still compete in the NFR in December.
 Bruiser competed in 2 rounds of the 10 this year.
-In round 3, he was matched with Boudreaux Campbell whom he bucked off in 7.8 seconds, almost getting ridden.
+In Round 3, he was matched with Boudreaux Campbell whom he bucked off in 7.8 seconds, almost getting ridden.
 He earned an excellent bull score of 47.50 points.
-In round 9 he was matched up with Ty Wallace whom he bucked off in 4.10 seconds and he earned another excellent bull score of 47.00 bull points.
+In Round 9 he was matched up with Ty Wallace whom he bucked off in 4.10 seconds and he earned another excellent bull score of 47.00 bull points.

 Season summary

 Bruiser concluded his season with a 12–4 record.
-His season average bull score was 46.02, which is a career high for the bull.
+His season average bull score was 46.02, which was a career high for the bull.
 Bruiser scored 45 points or higher for all 16 of his outs this season, including that out with Jess Lockwood in Springfield, Missouri, where he earned a record high score of 47.25 bull points.
-Even though Lockwood was knocked unconscious at that out, Bruiser has an even composure.
-He is a competitor for eight seconds, then he is friendly in the back pens or in the pasture with his owners.
-H.D. and Lambert both say that the combination of great bucking bull but gentle disposition is a rare one.
-In fact, Lambert says "We’ll never, ever see another Bruiser".
-Hart says "He’ll be in the conversation of all-time best bull, but I don’t think he’s in the conversation for the rankest...The degree of difficulty is just not near that of Bushwacker or Dillinger, but he’s got the show".
+Even though Lockwood was knocked unconscious at that out, Bruiser had an even composure.
+He was a competitor for eight seconds, then he was friendly in the back pens or in the pasture with his owners.
+Page and Lambert both said that the combination of great bucking bull but gentle disposition is a rare one.
+In fact, Lambert said "We'll never, ever see another Bruiser".
+Hart said "He'll be in the conversation of all-time best bull, but I don't think he's in the conversation for the rankest...The degree of difficulty is just not near that of Bushwacker or Dillinger, but he's got the show".

-In March 2017, bull rider Stormy Wing rode Bruiser for 95.25 points, which is his highest marked ride score to date in his career.
+In March 2017, bull rider Stormy Wing rode Bruiser for 95.25 points, which was his highest marked ride score to date in his career.
 A perfect ride score is 100 points.
-Bruiser has gone out over 20 times for each of the last three seasons at all levels competing on both tours by competing all over the country.
+Bruiser had gone out over 20 times for each of the last three seasons at all levels competing on both tours by competing all over the country.
 With his two wins this season on the PRCA and the PBR, he became the fourth back-to-back PBR World Champion Bull.
 He also became the second bull (after Bodacious) to win both titles: PBR World Champion Bull and PRCA Bucking Bull of the Year titles.
 Both bulls won their two titles in the same year.
 Bruiser in 2017, and Bodacious in 1995.